serbrious/neuro-game-sdk/README.md

 - Buckshot Roulette? yes
 - Among Us? no!!!
 - Skyrim? no
-- League of Legends? no
+- League of Legends? no (thank god)
 - Celeste? no
 - KTANE? yes i guess
 - Uno?
 YES